xenhancer/chatenhancer/README.md

 - **Expand/Collapse All** - Quick buttons to control all answers at once
 - **Turn Counter** - See how many conversation turns you've had
 - **Draggable Panel** - Reposition the control panel anywhere on the page
+- **Multi-Platform Support** - Works with ChatGPT, Google Search AI, and Grok
 - **Lightweight** - No external dependencies, pure JavaScript
 - **Privacy-First** - No data collection, no external API calls, runs entirely locally